hirasso/wp-sync-deploy/README.md

 ## Things to check after deployment:

+- [ ] Do you have to update your rewrite rules?
+(The script attempts to do this automatically)
-- [ ] Were the rewrite rules updated?
-(If your remote server has WP-CLI installed, the script does this automatically)
+- [ ] - [ ] Do you need to delete transients on the remote server?
+(The script attempts to do this automatically)
 - [ ] Was the cache flushed?
-(If you are using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/), the script does this automatically)
+(If you are using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/), the script attempts to do this automatically)
-- [ ] Any other cached things to take care of? (transients, for example)